Ludlow Cave: History

 Ludlow Cave was first discovered and inhabited by various Native American tribes and their ancestors.
 Some rock art suggests the Cheyenne may have visited the site.

 George Armstrong Custer visited the site on July 11, 1874, as part of his Black Hills Expedition through western South Dakota.
 The group's guide was an Arikara man named Goose.
 It and the town of Ludlow itself were subsequently named after the expedition's engineering officer, Major William Ludlow.

 The first archaeologist to visit the site was George Will, who published his findings in 1909.
 W.H.
 Over carried out an excavation in 1920 and uncovered hundreds of artifacts such as stone tools and other lithics, bones, and shell jewelry.

 Mythology

-Ludlow Cave is a sacred site to multiple Native American peoples, including the Arikara, Hidatsa, Crow, Cheyenne, Assiniboine, and Siouan tribes.
+Ludlow Cave is a sacred site to multiple Native American peoples, including the Arikara, Hidatsa, Crow, Cheyenne and Assiniboine tribes.
 Several tribes of the Missouri River area believed Ludlow Cave was a portal through which game, particularly bison, entered from the spirit world to populate the vast herds on the Great Plains.